-Beyond-the-pill began trending a few years ago as an attempt to use technology-driven tools and services as a way to solve for undifferentiated products and find new sources of revenue.
-As the thinking went, if pharma could wrap a pill with a set of digital apps, and charge for them, it might be able to enhance its value among HCPs and payers.
+Beyond-the-pill began trending a few years ago as an attempt to use technology-driven tools and services to solve for undifferentiated products and find new sources of revenue.
+As the thinking went, if pharma could wrap a pill with a set of digital apps and charge for them, it might be able to enhance its value among HCPs and payers.
 GE’s evolution from products to solutions was referenced as an exciting case study.

 At the time, I argued that a better framing of the goal was not to move “beyond the pill” but to enhance opportunities “around the pill.”
 Identify personalized services that would enable patients to have better experiences with their therapy regimen and hopefully better clinical outcomes.
 Keep the pill or therapy in the center of the value proposition, not on the side.

 Here we are a few years later and the world of medicine has continued to evolve.
 As innovation teams were busy running hackathons trying to find new revenue adjacencies, the real innovation began spilling out of the R&D labs of early-stage biotech, genomic and gene therapy companies.
 New specialty products addressing rare diseases started filling the docket at the FDA.

 This renaissance in product development is breathing new life into the industry, leading to one of the strongest periods of life science investment and M&A in a long time.
 But the cost and complexity of these new life-giving drugs are also presenting a new set of access challenges for patients.

 Are patient services a better strategy for around-the-pill investments?

 Currently about 52 percent of pharmaceutical companies spend money on extended patient services, and Accenture predicts that within the next 18 months, that will increase to 84 percent.

 Despite the interest, however, only 44 percent of pharma companies feel their technology is strong in this area.